-Preschool Threes, Kindergarten, and 9th grade.
+Preschool Threes, Kindergarten, 6th and 9th grades.

 Please wait to hear from us.
 If we are able to consider your application, we will directly contact you.

-- Preschool-Grade 1 — There is no admissions test.
+- Preschool-Grade 8 — There is no admissions test.

+Yes.
+Both SSAT and EMA provide financial assistance for ISEE and SSAT admissions testing fees for applying families with demonstrated need.
 To find out more about the possibility of receiving a testing waiver, please contact our office at email@example.com.

 Our waitlist consists of a pool of qualified candidates who have not been accepted because of limited space in the grade level.
 Should a place become available, the committee will select a waitlist candidate to fill the place based on the needs of the class.